tomcritchlow/tomcritchlow.github.io/_posts/2017-11-16-malcontents.md

 Sean came up with the name **The Malcontents** and a podcast was born...

-We recorded a pilot episode with zero prep or technical setup - we recorded it on Anchor.fm and you can listen to episode 0 here:
+We recorded a pilot episode with zero prep or technical setup - we recorded it on Anchor.fm and you can listen to it here:

 <iframe src="https://anchor.fm/malcontents/episodes/fb3a74/embed?at=1130046" height="270px" width="400px" frameborder="0" scrolling="no"></iframe>